-Now entering his seventeenth season as music director and conductor of the Harrisburg Symphony Orchestra, and his fifth season as principal guest conductor of The Florida Orchestra, Maestro Stuart Malina has built a reputation for orchestra building and multi-faceted versatility.
-In a wide variety of concerts, from masterworks and grand opera to pops, Malina’s ease on the podium, engaging personality, and insightful interpretations have thrilled audiences and helped to break down the barriers between performer and listener wherever he has worked.
-Malina was previously music director of the Greensboro Symphony Orchestra (1996-2003), and associate conductor of the Charleston Symphony Orchestra (1993-97).
+In a wide variety of concerts, from masterworks and grand opera to pops, Stuart Malina’s ease on the podium, engaging personality, and insightful interpretations have thrilled audiences and helped to break down the barriers between performer and listener.

-In May of 2008, Malina, along with several members of the Pittsburgh Symphony Orchestra, spent 11 days in residence at the Tianjin Conservatory of Music in Tianjin, China, conducting the orchestra and coaching and performing chamber music.
-He also served as visiting conducting faculty at Penn State University for the fall semester of 2008.
+In 2017, Malina led two tours of Russia through the American embassy in Moscow, bringing American music to Russian audiences in seven cities.
+In 2008, Malina, along with several members of the Pittsburgh Symphony Orchestra, spent 11 days in residence at the Tianjin Conservatory of Music in Tianjin, China, conducting the orchestra and coaching and performing chamber music.

-An accomplished pianist, Maestro Malina has impressive credits as soloist and chamber musician.
+An accomplished pianist, Malina has impressive credits as soloist and chamber musician.
 He has performed concertos in Harrisburg, Greensboro, Charleston, New York and Chautauqua, most often conducting from the keyboard.
-His recent chamber music activities include performances in Indiana (Music at Shaarey Tefilla and at the Jacobs School of Music); annual performances for the Market Square Concert series, collaborating with the Jasper Quartet, Fry Street Quartet, Enzo Quartet, Dorian Wind Quintet, and oboist Gerard Reuter; presentations of Messaien’s Quartet for the End of Time on the Linton Series in Cincinnati; and recitals with violinist Alexander Kerr and cellists Zvi Plesser and Daniel Gaisford.
-He has been frequently engaged for the Music for a Great Space series in North Carolina and was director of the acclaimed Piccolo Spoleto Contemporary Music Festival from 1993 to 1995.
-Last season, he performed Rhapsody in Blue with The Florida Orchestra under the baton of Michael Francis, and this coming May, he will play Gershwin’s Concerto in F with the Harrisburg Symphony.
-As a composer and arranger, Malina has created dozens of orchestral works.
+His recent chamber music activities include performances in Indiana, annual performances for the Market Square Concert series, presentations of Messaien’s Quartet for the End of Time on the Linton Series in Cincinnati, and recitals with violinists Alexander Kerr and Peter Sirotin, pianist Ya-Ting Chang and cellists Zvi Plesser and Daniel Gaisford.

 As a composer and arranger, Malina has created dozens of orchestral works, ranging from entire pops shows to works for symphony orchestra.
-His most recent composition, Brahms Fan Fare, received its world premiere by the Harrisburg Symphony Orchestra in May of 2011.
+His most recent composition, Common Fanfare for an Uncommon Orchestra, received its world premiere by the Harrisburg Symphony Orchestra in September of 2017.

 Malina’s activities also extend to Broadway.
-In June 2003, he won the Tony award for orchestration with Billy Joel for the musical Movin’ Out, which Malina helped create with director/choreographer Twyla Tharp.
-He has served as music supervisor for every production of the show, both in the United States and in London.
-Malina has also served as associate conductor of the national touring company of West Side Story and as conductor of the Charleston production of Porgy and Bess with performances throughout the United States, Canada, and at the Israel Festival in Caesarea.
-He has also directed the music for over twenty musical theater productions.
-In 1995, in a strange turn of events, Malina appeared on stage, acting opposite Broadway legend Zoe Caldwell in Terrence McNally’s Tony-winning drama Master Class for its run at the Kennedy Center in Washington, DC.
+In 2003, he won the Tony award for orchestration with Billy Joel for the musical Movin’ Out.
+He has also served as associate conductor of the national touring company of West Side Story and as conductor of the Charleston production of Porgy and Bess.

 For more information about Stuart Malina, please visit www.stuartmalina.com.